dao-xyz/peerbit/packages/server-node/README.md

 ~~peerbit topic add "_block"~~

-Because if an `ipfs-http-client` bug, you have to subscribe directly with docker
+Latest version `ipfs-http-client` behaves unexpectedly on long lasting pubsub connection.
+For a more resiliant behaviour you have to subscribe directly with docker

 ```
 docker exec ipfs_host ipfs pubsub sub "world" &